dtonhofer/prolog_notes/simple_db_op.md

 # A Simple Relational Database Operation

-Inspired by this StackOverflow question:
+ This is not about connecting to a database using SQL.
+It is inspired by this StackOverflow question:

 [Find mutual element in different facts in swi-prolog](https://stackoverflow.com/questions/60582295/find-mutual-element-in-different-facts-in-swi-prolog)